BrightTag/Crosstie/README.md

 ### <a name="contains"></a>contains
 #### Description
-`BrightTag.Util.contains` returns a Boolean value if a matching string is within another array.
+`BrightTag.Util.contains(source, expected)` returns a Boolean value if a matching string is within another array.
+#### Arguments
+  - source - an array
+  - expected - an object of any type
 #### Examples
 ```sh
 <script type="text/javascript">